-Alternative 1 is expected to have little to no additional impact to marine mammals or turtles outside of No Action (see discussion on page 32 of 2023-2024 Biennial Harvest Specifications and Management EA) as it would only expand the potential non-bottom contact hook-and-line gear configurations permitted in the NT_RCA.
+Alternative 1 is expected to have little to no additional impact to marine mammals or turtles outside of No Action (see discussion on page 32 of 2023-2024 Biennial Harvest Specifications and Management EA) as it would only expand the potential use of non-bottom contact hook-and-line gear configurations to the LEFG and IFQ gear switching fisheries and add two gear modifications (natural bait and a 30 ft distance off bottom requirement) to the stationary vertical jig gear permitted in the NT_RCA.
 Hook-and-line gear has no documented impacts to humpback whales or sea turtles.
 Pot gear would still be prohibited in the NT_RCAs under Alternative 1.